blocklistproject/Lists/CONTRIBUTING.md

 3. Issue that pull request!

-Any contributions you make will be under the Unlincense License
+Any contributions you make will be under the Unlicense License

 Report bugs using Github's issues